tizianerlenberg/multiSSH/README.md

 # multiSSH

+MultiSSH is a server-client application that aims to implement a teamviewer like experience for SSH.
+The purpose for this approach is that you may have infrastructure running behind a firewall/NAT and therfore not accessible via SSH.
+You could open up the firwall and configure port-forwarding rules, but this can be combersome.

+Every piece of infrastructure you have behind the firewall can connect via a client, which will be called "localServer", to a central multiSSH server on the internet which will be called "remoteServer" (this one has a public ip and the necessary firewall configuration)
+The user than connects to the remoteServer and requests a SSH-Session on one of the localServers.
+The remoteServer than connects you to one of the localServers

-MultiSSH is a server-client application that aims to implement a teamviewer like experience for SSH There is an old version which is in a working state (master branch) and a new improved version, that is not ready to be used (branch restructuring)
+There is an old version which is in a working state (master branch) and a new improved version, that is not ready to be used (branch restructuring)
 The restructuring branch is going to replace the master branch eventually.